mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 23: Undeposited Funds

 ### Summary
-This chapter explains how to manage undeposited funds in QuickBooks Online, handling scenarios where payment is received but not immediately deposited into a bank account.
+This chapter explains how to manage undeposited funds, handling scenarios where payment is received but not immediately deposited into a bank account.

 ### Steps
 1. Set up the `Undeposited Funds` account: